This article covers:

 No roles (product owners, managers, and so on) get assigned to team members.
 Some teams combine the good parts of scrum and Kanban.
 This blend of the two is called Scrumban.

 How to Start Implementing Kanban in Three Easy Steps

 We’ve seen that kanban is a flexible model because it conveniently accommodates the team’s needs.
 Let’s look at how to start implementing kanban in a team.

 The following are steps you can undertake to start implementing Kanban right away.

 We can define the process in kanban by creating a visual representation.

-This is done by creating cards that represent tasks.
+You can do it by creating cards that represent tasks.
 For example, we can create one card per task in our list and then put them on the board according to their status or priority.

 Because it is kanban, we do not need to “fix” the process.
 Keep it as fluid as possible.

-When we talk about defining the process, it is also important to evaluate the current workflow because it will help us identify where we need change.
+When we talk about defining the process, it is also essential to evaluate the current workflow because it will help identify where we need change.